etrickel-asu/asu_autoenroll/README.txt

 This plugin will autosubmit the form located at

 Steps
-1) Install this extension manually (search for instructions)
+1) Install this extension manually (search for instructions on Internet)
 2) Make sure you schedule can actually accept an additional class, maybe I'll make it work with swap in the future.
 Make sure you are logged into ASU account
 3) Add the desired class(s) via the course search, it should now be in your cart
 4) click on next, click on proceed to step 2